Breakfast Coconut Milk Desserts Indian Kerala Payasam Plantain Saffron Vegetarian

 Instructions

-1. Dice the ripe plantains small.
-Make sure to use ripe plantains.
+1. Dice the ripe plantains, use ripe plantains.

-3. Cook the plantains over medium heat till it gets soft, don't cook till it turns mushy.
+3. Cook the plantains over medium heat till they turn soft, don't overcook the plantains.

-4. If your using canned coconut milk, add some water to thin it down.
+4. If you're using canned thick coconut milk, add some water to thin it down.

-7. Keep stirring while adding the flour to avoid any lumps, the gravy will start to thicken.
+6. Add the rice flour slurry, and keep stirring while adding the slurry to avoid any lumps, the gravy will start to thicken.

-8. Now, add the thick coconut milk, combine well and lower the heat.
+7. Now, add the thick coconut milk, combine well, and lower the heat.

-12. If the gravy is too thick you could add ¼ cup of water to thin it down.
+11. If the gravy is too thick, add ¼ cup of water to thin it down.

 Notes